apache/kvrocks/utils/kvrocks2redis/README.md

 1. xxx_appendonly.aof: parsed data will be saved in this file.
 2. xxx_last_next_offset.txt: indicates the position of the AOF file read by the `redis-writer` thread.
 3. last_next_seq.txt: indicates the sequence number parsed by `kvrocks2redis` to record the synchronization location and check whether incremental synchronization can be performed.

+## Hash field expiration

+Full synchronization decodes each hash using its stored encoding mode, skips expired fields, and preserves live field expirations using `HSET` followed by `HPEXPIREAT` with the original absolute timestamp.
+Incremental synchronization uses the same commands to replay HFE writes from the WAL.
+The target Redis server must support `HPEXPIREAT` when synchronizing hashes with field expirations.